groovy-tutorial/groovy-tutorial/manuscript/08/08_10_AccessModifiers.md

 [^securitymanager]: If you want to really get into this topic, start with <http://docs.oracle.com/javase/tutorial/essential/environment/security.html>

 ## Applying Access Modifiers
-The following access methods are available:
+The following access modifiers are available:

 * Classes:
     * `public`